 With close to 150,000 emails being sent globally every minute, it’s no surprise that the average office worker spends close to 13 hours a week processing emails.
-And unfortunately, many of those emails are redundant, unimportant or irrelevant to the receiver, resulting in hours of unproductive time.
+Many of those emails are redundant, unimportant, or irrelevant to the receiver, resulting in hours of unproductive time.
 So how can companies help prevent inbox bloat?

-Organization and Filters
+#2: Organization and Filters

-Light and Lean Inboxes
+#3: Light and Lean Inboxes

-Fixed Response Times
+#4: Fixed Response Times

-As you can see, most of the tips we shared here to reduce email overload really depend on employees to change their operational mindset surrounding email practices.
-Organizations need to conduct regular training and awareness programs to help employees practice good email habits.
+As you can see, most of the tips we shared here to reduce email overload depend on employees changing their email practices.
+Organizations need to conduct regular training programs to ensure employees practice good email habits.

 At MangoApps, we provide an integrated collaboration tool that can help employees work together to reduce wasted time and communicate better.
 Contact us to learn more about how we work with companies to increase outcomes and improve collaboration.